Spinoaglaja orientalis (Baba, 1949)

 irregular transverse bands of orange surrounded by diffuse white

-is a rare species recorded from only one or two animals found at
+is a rare species recorded from only three animals found at

 exposed to highly exposed rocky sites.